Obsidian-TTRPG-Community/Cypher-SRD-Markdown/Compendium/Cypher/Abilities/B/Blink-of-an-Eye.md

 ---
+aliases:
-aliases: [Blink of an Eye]
+  - Blink of an Eye
-tags: [Cypher/Abilities/B, Cypher/Abilities/Action]
+tags:
+  - Cypher/Abilities/B
+  - Cypher/Abilities/Action
+type:
+  - Action
+points:
+  - 4 Speed
 ---

 # Blink of an Eye